Don’t get caught out – make sure you’re on the electoral register

 Residents in Northumberland are being urged to safeguard their vote at election time by sparing just a few minutes of their time to make sure their name is on the electoral register.

 All 150,000 householders in Northumberland are being asked to look out for the annual canvass letters from Northumberland County Council which will be dropped through letterboxes over the coming weeks.

 Residents are requested to follow the guidance and, if changes are needed, make them promptly and online wherever possible.

-Kelly Angus who is the Electoral Registration Officer at Northumberland County Council said:
+Mark Crawford who is Elections Manager at Northumberland County Council said:

-If you have any queries regarding electoral registration, please ring Northumberland County Council’s elections office on 01670 624811.
+If you have any queries regarding electoral registration, please ring Northumberland County Council on 01670 624844.